 In my last article, I discussed the topic of "teens at risk."
 We have always had "teens at risk" within our yeshiva system, but they were segregated and referred to as the "bum class."
 This class was separated from the mainstream students, and given its own separate rebbe to provide support services.
-The success of this system was due to the fact that yeshivas followed the Torah concept that "majority rules”.
-The yeshivas achieved their goals when working with “teens at risk” by keeping a certain balance.
-On one side of the scale, they had a small group of “at risk” students; on the other side, they had the majority of mainstream students who would outweigh the “at risk” population by 80 to 90 percent.
+The success of this system was due to the fact that yeshivas followed the Torah concept that "majority rules".

 When searching for a partner in marriage we are often attracted to people who are different than we are.
 Sometimes the very same qualities we find charming and exciting are the ones we find ourselves trying to change after marriage.
 Rather than understand, accept and appreciate our partners for who they are, we turn the differences into the source of our frustration, irritation and dissatisfaction.

 Choosing a life partner is possibly the most complicated process of a lifetime.
 In this article, we will try to define, understand and explain how we choose a partner.
 To do so, we need to have some understanding and awareness of the dynamics that bring a man and a woman towards marriage.
 It starts with the word attraction.

 Most married couples face the problem of maintaining both independence in their marriage and a relationship with their parents.
 Can the partners achieve a degree of detachment and at the same time reassure their parents that they will remain loyal, respectful and affectionate?
 Can you as partners shift loyalty from your parents to your spouse and leave your childhood with its remembered mixture of pleasure and pains?